Skip to content

 Numeric columns (Int*, Float*) render with thousand separators by default, e.g. 1,234,567.89.
 This is a display-only convenience: saved and exported files, the CLI, and the MCP server always carry the raw values.
 Turn it off, or switch between English (1,234.56) and European (1.234,56) grouping, under Settings -> Table View (Thousand separators and Number style).

-For a per-column rounding format, right-click a numeric column header and pick Number format... (also available as Edit -> Number format... for the selected column).
+For a per-column rounding format, right-click a numeric column header and pick Number format... (also available as Columns -> Number format... for the selected column).
 The dialog applies changes live as you edit (no Apply step), and is movable and resizable.
 Choose:

 • Decimals - type a number, or leave empty for Auto (natural precision).
 A positive count fixes the digits after the decimal point and pads with trailing zeros (so 2.5 shows as 2.50 at two decimals).
 A negative count rounds before the decimal point, e.g. -2 rounds to the nearest 100.